Samuel Ward (minister): Life

 Ward, whose name was engraved upon the print as the designer, was sent to and examined by the Privy Council, and was committed to prison.
 After a brief detention he was permitted to return to Ipswich, and he subsequently confined his talents as a designer to the ornamentation of the title-pages of his published sermons.

 In 1622 Bishop Samuel Harsnett prosecuted Ward for nonconformity in the consistory court of Norwich.
 Ward appealed to the king, who referred the articles exhibited against him to the examination of Lord-keeper John Williams.
 Williams decided that Ward, though not altogether blameless, was a man easily to be won by fair dealing, and he persuaded the bishop to accept Ward's submission and not to remove him from the lectureship.
 He was accordingly released from the prosecution, but the king wrote to the Ipswich council to deter them.
 In 1624 Ward and Yates, another Ipswich clergyman, complained to a committee of the House of Commons about the Arminian tenets broached in A New Gag for an Old Goose by Richard Montagu.
 The session was drawing to a close, and the Commons referred the complaint to the Archbishop of Canterbury.

 Ward subsequently incurred the displeasure of Archbishop William Laud.
 On 2 November 1635 he was censured in the high commission at Lambeth for preaching against bowing at the name of Jesus and against the Book of Sports on the Lord's day, and for saying that religion and the gospel were in imminent danger.
 He was suspended from his ministry, enjoined to make a public submission and recantation, condemned in costs of suit, and committed to prison.
-His fellow-townsmen declined to ask the Bishop of Norwich to appoint another preacher, as they hoped to have Ward reappointed in despite of all censures.
+His fellow-townsmen declined to ask the Bishop of Norwich to appoint another preacher, as they hoped to have Ward reappointed in spite of all censures.